Dr. Mozes P.K. Blom

 Filip Oskar Thörn (2020 – 2024)

 We have recently secured funding for an additional four year PhD project to continue our work focused on hybridisation in Birds-of-Paradise and related taxa from Papua New Guinea.
 This will be a joint research research project between the Swedish Museum of Natural History (Dr. Martin Irestedt), the Danish Museum of Natural History (Ass.
 Prof. Knud Jonsson) and our lab.
-This position will probably be broadly advertised in the fall of this year, but please do not hesitate to contact us about more information.
+If interested please apply via the following link:

 We are always keen to host new PhD students since they are really the ones that push our research into unexplored directions.
 The Museum für Naturkunde has an excellent infrastructure to accommodate a broad spectrum of research questions (e.g. wet-lab facilities, 3D imaging, HPC cluster) and provides additional support to develop personal research skills (conference attendance, workshop visits, etc.).
 Besides research, we all strongly value a good work/life balance and the city of Berlin is a vibrant, affordable and unique place to live.
 If interested, please do not hesitate to contact us and we can discuss common interest and possible funding opportunities (e.g. Elsa-Neumann or DAAD).

 Mr. Mario Ernst (2019-2020)

 Mario started his Master’s program at Stockholm University and is doing a joint research project between the Swedish Museum of Natural History (Dr. Martin Irestedt) and our group.
 He is broadly interested in evolutionary questions and conservation research, and his Master’s project is focused on population genomics of South-East Asian Orioles.
 Beyond his thesis work, he is an avid climber and is always on the look out for the next fieldwork opportunity.